CarlosSerranoR/MarketPriceHandler/README.md

 # MarketPriceHandler
-Assume line separator for multiple CSV line is: \n
+Assume line separator for multiple CSV line is: \n (declared in application.properties)

 There are two REST methods exposed: